 These measures help ensure the mount board doesn’t contain any properties that will produce harmful acid over time.
 This style will be advertised as acid-free, archival quality, museum quality, conservation quality, or may have the term “rag” which denotes a cotton base, in the product title.

-Bainbridge has a Micro Chamber technology called Artcare™ that goes a step further and allows their archival products to actively absorb harmful components entering the framing package.
+Bainbridge also produces a mount board with Micro Chamber technology, called Artcare™, that goes a step further and allows their archival products to actively absorb harmful components entering the framing package.
 This can be especially useful in the case of foamboard.
-Archival foam board will have an archival mounting surface to protect the print, but the foam in the center will out gas over time.
+Archival foamboard will have an archival mounting surface to protect the print, but the foam in the center will out gas over time.
 The Bainbridge product will absorb this out gassing.

 Now that you understand the differences in archival versus non-archival mount board, you can decide which is best for your DIY picture framing project.